-Primary Industries and Regions SA manages the operations of the fund on behalf of the Minister.
+The Department of Primary Industries and Regions (PIRSA) manages the operations of the fund on behalf of the Minister.

-The fund management plan current for the year ended 30 June 2020 was prepared in accordance with section 9 of the Act.
-The plan was presented at a public meeting held on 21 August 2019 and was publicly available on the PIRSA website.
+The fund management plan current for the year ended 30 June 2021 was prepared in accordance with section 9 of the Act.
+The plan was presented at a public meeting held on 31 March 2020 and was publicly available on the PIRSA website.
 It is attached to this report.

-Two applications were received to the Fund.
+One application was received to the Fund.
 The application from Citrus SA was approved by the Minister.